Вчимо монгольську (жартую)

 Phonetically, there's a little pause before the final vowel.

-does not obtain the isolate form.
+Note that A does not obtain the isolate form.
 Instead, it only changes to the second final form.
-Also, R
+Also, R gets the final form in the second word.

 As per why the character makes programmers' hell (just in case if you wonder).